AmnElDawla/OasisPro/README.md

 ![](image/Image4.PNG)

 After running the above command, you will be asked to enter your username and password.
-For your username, it is the username of your github account, while the password is the personal access token you will need generate from Github by going to your settings and selecting developer settings followed by personal access tokens as seen in the images below.
+For your username, it is the username of your github account, while the password is the personal access token you will need generate from Github by going to your settings and selecting developer settings followed by personal access tokens as seen in the images below (follow the steps outlined in the images below).

 ![](image/Image5.PNG)

 ![](image/Image6.PNG)

 ![](image/Image7.PNG)

 ![](image/Image8.PNG)

 ![](image/Image9.PNG)

 ![](image/Image10.PNG)

 ![](image/Image11.PNG)

+Once you have generated your personal access token, copy and paste it into the gnome-terminal for your password.